thradams/Modules/README.md

  }
 ```

-You can override destroy for auto pointers
+You can override destroy for some auto pointer type

 ```cpp
 void operator destroy(struct X * auto p)